idarkstudio/UN-LOGIN-IC-IDS/README.md

 - Separation of **hot state** (sessions) vs **profile persistence**.
 - Partitioning by **userId** if canister sharding is needed.
 - Integration with **auto-scale canister clusters** (see diagram).
-- Backpressure and idempotent queues at the Proxy.
+- Backpressure and idempotent queues handled internally.

 ---